 Europe arguably holds a collection of the world’s most delightful cities if you happen to be fascinated by architecture, art and beauty.
-The combination of Europe’s extensive and turbulent history and mix of so many different cultures in a small area, make countless modern European cities absolute gold for creative individuals.
+The combination of Europe’s extensive and turbulent history, mixed with so many different cultures in a small area, make countless modern European cities absolute gold for creative individuals.

-I’m no architect but studying design at university definitely influenced why i’m so interested in international architecture and design.
+I’m no architect, but studying design at university definitely influenced me, I take great interest in international architecture and design.
 This was one of the reasons I found so many cities in Europe so intriguing.
 The sheer scope of the mix between old and new architecture in Europe was enough to get me truly excited to visit the continent (even before delving into the history, the cuisine and the people).

 Here are my top five European cities for anyone who appreciates architecture & design

 How can I mention architecture and not include Barcelona?
 The city boasts buildings designed by master architect Gaudi including the world famous La Sagrada Familia and the Casa Milà.
 Gaudi’s influences clearly originate from nature, organic forms, and colour; his buildings are a combination of contorted stone and metal, mosaic tiles and dynamic colour palettes making them a magnificent visual experience.
 More contemporary constructions of steel and glass include the Torre Agbar; a 38-story skyscraper designed by French architect Jean Nouvel.
 Inspired by Montserrat, a mountain near Barcelona, the building appears to be shooting into the air and is comprised of painted metal sheets, LED devices and a dome of glass.